Let grants open the door to a great college experience

 A Federal Pell Grant is free money for college that doesn’t have to be repaid.
 It’s awarded to undergraduate students who demonstrate significant financial need and haven’t earned a bachelor’s or graduate degree.
 This grant helps make college more affordable by covering tuition, fees, and other educational expenses.

 To be considered for a Pell Grant, you should start by submitting the Free Application for Federal Student Aid (FAFSA) form.
 PC and other schools use the information on the FAFSA to determine your eligibility and how much you can receive.
 You’ll need to fill out the FAFSA each year you’re in school to stay eligible for federal student aid, including Pell Grants.
+Include the Presbyterian College code when you file the FAFSA.
+The code is 003445.

 Federal Supplemental Educational Opportunity Grant